janpetzold/hyperstore/README.md

 ## Database

 We use Redis both for logging activity and the actual "data" that is being processed.
+For now we use an EC2-based Redis DB.
+The issue here is that an Elastic IP is defined here that shall not change since this would affect the logic, therefore it was removed from terraform handling via

+    terraform state rm aws_eip.redis_hyperstore_eip

 ### Localhost